GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1Priors_1_1RangePrior1D.md

 ---
-title: 'class Gambit::Priors::RangePrior1D'
+title: "class Gambit::Priors::RangePrior1D"
-description: 'Template class for 1d priors which need only a "range" option in their constructor. '
+description: "Template class for 1d priors which need only a range option in their constructor. "

 ---

-# Gambit::Priors::RangePrior1D
+# class Gambit::Priors::RangePrior1D